jrkosinski/oracle-example/README.md

 ### Adding the Code

 Now that the simple setup is out of the way, we're set to begin coding.
 Remember, that this part of the article is still introduction & setup, so we're going to go rather quickly through the code.
-We'll get into more in-depth explanations of the code in part 2, and more in-depth discussion of the architecture & philosophy in part 3.
+We'll get into more in-depth explanations of the code in part 2, and more in-depth discussion of the architecture & concept in part 3.
 That said, we'll touch quickly upon some core concepts evident in the code.
+Follow carefully to keep up.

 The full code for this step in the process is available on github: https://github.com/jrkosinski/oracle-example/tree/part1-step1